 By partnering with the WSBA on a Powerful Communities Project, the WSBA expects the contracting organization to take responsibility for developing and implementing their Powerful Communities Project.
-As a partner to the Powerful Communities Project, the WSBA can provide \$3000 grants from the Washington State Bar Foundation for operation of the contracted project.
+As a partner to the Powerful Communities Project, the WSBA can provide up to \$3000 for operation of the contracted project.
 Funds can be used for reasonable and necessary costs (excluding alcohol), that supports the goals and mission of the submitted project.
-Applicants that may have additional questions or seek guidance on funding related issues are encouraged to contact Laura Sanford at LauraS@wsba.org.
+Applicants that may have additional questions or seek guidance on funding related issues are encouraged to contact Paige Hardy at PaigeH@wsba.org.